-Providing healing retreats that enable families living with serious illness or crisis to build bonds and form relationships with other families who are experiencing the same thing in order to regain strength in mind, spirit, and family…one retreat at a time.
+To provide healing retreats that enable families living with a disability, serious illness or crisis build bonds and form relationships with other families who are experiencing the same thing to regain strength in mind, spirit and family…one retreat at a time.

 Deliver the Dream was founded by Pat Moran, past chairman and current board member of JM Family Enterprises, Inc. After many years of seeing families struggle to stay together as they coped with illness and crisis, Pat dreamed of a program that would help families alleviate stress, learn coping skills, and just enjoy being together as a family.